-Iran further scaled back its cooperation with the IAEA in March 2007, when the government told the IAEA that it would stop complying with a portion of the subsidiary arrangements for its IAEA safeguards agreement.
+Iran further scaled back its cooperation with the IAEA in March 2007, when the government told the agency that it would stop complying with a portion of the subsidiary arrangements for its IAEA safeguards agreement.
 That provision, to which Iran agreed in 2003, requires Tehran to provide design information for new nuclear facilities "as soon as the decision to construct, or to authorize construction, of such a facility has been taken, whichever is earlier."
-Previously, Iran was required to provide design information for a new facility only 180 days before introducing nuclear material into it.
+Since March 2007, Iran has argued that it is only obligated to adhere to the previous notification provisions of its subsidiary arrangements, which required Tehran to provide design information for a new facility 180 days before introducing nuclear material into it.